WebDev-CCO4001-20/WebDevelopment/Chapter-6-Javascript/Exercises/README.md

 Create an interactive HTML, CSS and Javascript learning resources application which can act as a digital resource for a user to refer back to when learning web development.
 The application will display information about a particular web development concept, an example code snippet and then a button to run example code (which displays the result - think of Codepen).
 The user should be able to add, delete and modify items, and the application should be creatively styled making use of custom fonts (copyright free) and a custom colour palette.
 Your application must include:

-* 10 HTML code and example items already entered.
+* 10 HTML code items already entered.
-* 10 CSS code and example items already entered.
+* 10 CSS code items already entered.
-* 10 Javascript code and example items already entered.
+* 10 Javascript code items already entered.
 * An attractive, multi-column UI which features a header, navigation, body and footer.
 * Full code commenting throughout.
 * Clean and professional creative styling.
 * The ability to enable "Dark Mode" (changes the application's theme to dark backgrounds and lighter text).
+* Your application does not need to store information between loads (no database etc. required).